Cranial nerves (CN) are nerves in the brain that are necessary for motor or sensory control in the body.

-Cranial Nerve 5 (CN5), is the Trigeminal Nerve.
-CN5 has the function of the sensation of different parts of the face and some movements of the head; jaw and nasal cavity.
-Cranial Nerve 7, the Facial Nerve is responsible for the remainder movement of the face.
+Cranial nerve 5 (CN5) , is the trigeminal nerve.
+The function of the trigeminal nerve includes; sensation of different parts of the face, and some movements of the head, jaw and nasal cavity.
+Cranial nerve 7, the facial nerve is responsible for the remainder movement of the face.

-CN5 is a nerve that breaks into three smaller nerves for different areas of the face, but those three nerves then branch into different areas of the head and face.
-CN5 is a nerve that breaks into three smaller nerves for different areas of the face and scalp, but those three nerves then branch into different areas of the head and face.
+CN5 is a nerve that divides into three smaller nerves for different areas of the face and scalp, but those three nerves then branch into different areas of the head and face.

 The most common nerve for schwannomas tumor growth to develop for individuals with Neurofibromatosis Type 2 (NF2) is the Vestibulocochlear Nerve, Cranial Nerve 8 (CN8).
 CN8 splits into two nerves; the Vestibular Nerve for the function of balance and the Cochlear Nerve for hearing.
 Most commonly the tumors grow on the branch for balance, but damaging the branch for hearing in the process, but is the reason for the name Vestibular Schwannoma (VS).
 The growth of these tumors often also results in damage to Cranial Nerve 7 (CN7), the Facial Nerve.